 Who gets the COVID-19 vaccine first?

 In New Jersey, the priority order in which the COVID-19 vaccines are distributed aims to be fair, ethical, equitable and timely.
 They are being distributed in a phased rollout to people who live, work, and are educated in New Jersey.
-The NJDOH is providing guidance to healthcare organizations to ensure that the most vulnerable populations receive the vaccines first.
-Because initial supplies are limited, the first doses are being given to healthcare personnel and long-term care residents.
-Then the vaccine will be offered to other groups such as essential workers, those over 65, and people with co-morbidities and risk factors before it is available more broadly to the general population.
+The NJDOH is providing guidance to healthcare organizations to ensure that the most vulnerable populations receive the vaccines first. vaccinations are now available more broadly to the general population to individuals age 16 or older for the Pfizer-BioNTec vaccine and 18 or older for Moderna vaccine.

 What you should mention to your Vaccination Provider before you get the vaccine.